IamTechknow/Terraview/readme.md

     This is found in a web page.
 I simplified the process of generating the URLs by creating my own API interface to use with Retrofit.
 No converter is used, the raw ResponseBody HTML object is returned and shown to the user.
 	Retrofit is also used in conjunction with the Simple XML framework to parse XML of colormaps data due to its consistent structure for each supported layer.

-* RecyclerView features are used to help manage layers The RecyclerView is used extensively to represent lists in the layer picker and the current layers list on the right hand drawer in the map Activity.
-In the layer picker, the RecyclerView adapters bind the list item ViewHolders to a OnClickListener that emits an event to the event bus.
-On the layer list, the adapter can keep track of what items are selected to populate the layer "stack" that represents the order of the layers on the map with the help of a Hash map and a [SparseBooleanArray](SparseBooleanArray) for each list item position.
-For the current layer list, an [ItemTouchHelper](https://developer.android.com/reference/android/support/v7/widget/helper/ItemTouchHelper.html) and callbacks are used to allow the list to be modified by gestures.
-List items may be swapped with adjacent entries by drag handles or long tapping, they may be swiped to the left to be removed, or hidden by the visibility icon.

 * Metadata is obtained and parsed from Worldview Worldview's metadata may be found in the wv.json file, and contains more metadata on the layers and categories compared to the [WMTSCapabilities.xml](http://map1.vis.earthdata.nasa.gov/wmts-webmerc/1.0.0/WMTSCapabilities.xml) file made available to developers who want to use GIBS's REST endpoints.